Tuesday, June 11, 2024

 These are examples of old liquid ink, resulting in very poor spreading of the ink on paper.

 This is what happens when you use old ink (宿墨).
 Basically, the animal glue in the ink has broken down (degraded), and the ink is now basically soot mixed in water.
-When animal glue is presented, the mixture is a colloid, and the soot is suspended in the animal glue and spreads out together with the water.
+When animal glue is present, the mixture is a colloid, and the soot is suspended in the animal glue and spreads out together with the water.
 Without animal glue, the soot does not spread out with the water, resulting in very poor spreading of the ink.

 A more even spread of ink would look like this photo below.